yogiprasj/Power-BI-Sales-Microsoft-Certification-Project/README.md

 This project presents an interactive business intelligence dashboard built using Power BI to analyze sales performance, customer behavior, product performance, and revenue trends from the Adventure Works dataset.

-The project was completed as part of the **Microsoft Data Analysis and Visualization with Power BI** course offered through Coursera.
+The project was completed as part of the **Microsoft Data Analysis and Visualization with Power BI**.
 The Adventure Works dataset was provided as a learning dataset within the course, while the dashboard design, data modeling, visualizations, analysis, and business insights were developed independently as part of the hands-on project activities.

-The dashboard demonstrates practical business intelligence skills, including data preparation, data modeling, DAX calculations, dashboard development, and data-driven decision making.
+The dashboard demonstrates practical business intelligence skills, including data preparation, data modeling, DAX calculations, dashboard development, and data driven decision making.

 ---